In the beginning...

 Apple G3 PowerBook "101" (333 MHz 320 MB RAM 20 GB hard disk)

-This machine actually caught fire in my lap.
-I banished it to the trash, but it was still a fun machine.
+This computer actually caught fire in my lap.
+I banished it to the trash, but it was still a fun computer.

 Built-by-Bill [tm pending] white-box AMD (1.3 GHz 256 MB DDR RAM)

-This machine died one day.
+This computer died one day.
 It decided to stop powering on.
 I kept the drives, but banished the rest of it to the trash.

 Apple Power Macintosh G3 (Blue & White) (400MHz 768 MB RAM)